AP Source: Browns, Garrett closing in on contract extension - WHIZ News

 Garrett has recorded 30 1/2 career sacks in 37 games for Cleveland.
 He had 10 sacks in 10 games last season and was on his way to making another Pro Bowl when he was suspended by the league for the final six games after he pulled off Steelers quarterback Mason Rudolph’s helmet and struck him in the head with it.

+Commissioner Roger Goodell reinstated Garrett in February after meeting with the 24-year-old in New York.

-The Browns felt the incident was out of character for Garrett, who said he reacted violently because Rudolph had used a racial slur.
+The Browns felt the helmet-swinging skirmish was out of character for Garrett, who said he reacted violently because Rudolph had used a racial slur.

+Garrett entered this offseason with two years left on his rookie contract after Cleveland picked up his fifth-year option.

+Chicago linebacker Khalil Mack is currently the highest-paid defensive player, averaging $23 million per season.